grange85/ahfow-www/_posts/2021/2021-03-11-video-luna-soundcheck-friends-santander-2017.md

  - soundcheck
 ---

-Just came across another video from Luna's soundcheck before their show in Santander in 2017 - I think I didn't share this because of the rather careless camerawork - but ... it's nice to hear a live Friends...
+Just came across another video from Luna's soundcheck before their show in Santander in 2017 - I think I didn't share this because of the rather careless camerawork - but... it's nice to hear a live Friends...

 {% ahfowvideo "rh0IMdohRy4" "Luna soundchecking in Santander, October 2017" %}